Accessibility Overview (Talking Points & Examples)

 The most common question regarding accessibility is “Why do we need to consider screen readers since there are no blind nurses?”
 Screen readers, or text-to-speech technologies, are used for many reasons, not just by people who are blind.
 Students with ADHD or learning disabilities, such as dyslexia, can benefit from screen readers and/or text-to-speech technologies.
 Also, the ADA-compliant format for a screen reader is the same format that makes materials accessible for keyboard-only navigation.
 This accommodates people who do not use a mouse due to physical impairments, and there are nurses who need this accommodation.

 Additionally, students without disabilities may benefit from accessibly designed courses and course materials.
-For example, an English as a New Language (ENL) student may use captions or transcripts to read at their own pace and help them learn new vocabulary words.
+For example, an English as another language (EAL) student may use captions or transcripts to read at their own pace and help them learn new vocabulary words.

 Is accessibility hard to achieve?